oseparovic/comic_selectors/README.md

 If you want to supply a direct link to the address use index "-1".

 Documentation about how to write the selectors can be found here https://jsoup.org/apidocs/org/jsoup/select/Selector.html

+#Need help?

+If you have questions on how to do this, or have questions/suggestions about the app in general, feel free to contact me via twitter https://twitter.com/lolhistoryapp or email me pageflip@printandpixel.ca